ALTo: Adaptive-Length Tokenizer for Autoregressive Mask Generation: Related work

 \section{Related work}

-\textbf{Visual tokenzers} play important roles in various visual tasks, such as image reconstruction~\cite{van2017vqvae,esser2020taming}, visual compression~\cite{yan2025elastictok}, and visual generation~\cite{ramesh2021zero,tian2024var,lu2023unifiedio,wang2025himtok}.
+\textbf{Visual tokenizers} play important roles in various visual tasks, such as image reconstruction~\cite{van2017vqvae,esser2020taming}, visual compression~\cite{yan2025elastictok}, and visual generation~\cite{ramesh2021zero,tian2024var,lu2023unifiedio,wang2025himtok}.
 VQVAE~\cite{van2017vqvae,razavi2019generating} and VQGAN\cite{esser2020taming} are popular frameworks that encode images into discrete 2D tokens by vector quantization.
 BEiT~\cite{bao2021beit} exploits visual tokens in masked image modeling.
 To reduce the redundancy in 2D space, TiTok~\cite{yu2024titok} and SEED~\cite{ge2023planting} produce 1D sequence for image tokenization.
 Methods above typically use a rigid number of tokens to represent images, regardless of the complexity of the visual content.
 To have \textit{flexible} tokenization, FlexTok~\cite{roman2025flextok} projects images into 1D variable-length token sequences.
-ElasticTok~\cite{yan2025elastictok} proposed an adaptive tokenizer for images and videos by dropping a random number of latter tokens during training.
-ALIT \cite{duggal2025adaptive} discretizes images into flexible-length tokens by recurrent distillation until the reconstruction quality is okay or meet the maximum iterations.
-HiMTok~\cite{wang2025himtok} learns 1D hierarchical mask tokens to represent segmentation masks from coarse to fine.
+ElasticTok~\cite{yan2025elastictok} proposed an adaptive tokenizer for images and videos by dropping a random number of the latter tokens during training.
+ALIT \cite{duggal2025adaptive} discretizes the images into flexible-length tokens by recurrent distillation until the reconstruction quality is good or the maximum iterations are met.
+HiMTok~\cite{wang2025himtok} learns 1D hierarchical mask tokens to represent coarse to fine segmentation masks.
 However, these methods cannot decide an \textit{adaptive} number of tokens autonomously.
 Trials have been made by heuristic rules about image reconstruction quality~\cite{duggal2025adaptive,yan2025elastictok}, which increases computational overhead and becomes impossible for image generation tasks.
-Our proposed ALTo is both flexible and adaptive, as illustrated in Tab. ~\ref{tab:visual_representation}.
+Our proposed ALTo is both flexible and adaptive, as illustrated in Table~\ref{tab:visual_representation}.